-The University of North Florida advocates the concept of religious freedom and in recognition of the plurality of religious beliefs of its individual students sets forth in this rule the framework within which it accommodates the religious observance, practice and belief of those students in regard to admissions, class attendance, and the scheduling of examinations, major class events, major University activities, and work assignments.
+The University of North Florida advocates the concept of religious freedom and in recognition of the plurality of religious beliefs of its individual students sets forth in this rule the framework within which it accommodates the religious observance, practice and belief of those students in regard to admissions, class attendance, class assignments, quizzes and examinations, major class events, major University activities, and absences.

 Admissions - The University of North Florida shall not deny admission to any student because of the religious practice or belief of the student.

-Examinations, Major Class Events, and Major University Activities – No major test, major class event, or major University activity shall be scheduled on a major religious holy day.
-A major religious holy day shall be a significant day of religious observance as recognized by the highest governing body of that particular religious faith.
+Maior University Activities - No Maior University activity shall be scheduled on a maior religious holy day.
+A maior religious holy day shall be a significant day of religious observance as recognized by the highest governing body of that particular faith.
 Evidence of such recognition shall be provided by the student unless previously designated by the Office of Academic Affairs.

-Absences Due to Religious Observances – Faculty members and University administrators shall in no way penalize students absent from academic or social activities because of religious observances.
+Absences - Faculty members and University administrators shall in no way penalize students absent from academic or social activities because of religious observances.

-Appeals – Any student who believes he has been unreasonably denied an educational benefit due to his religious belief or practices may seek redress by implementing the Student Appeals Procedure as described in the Academic Appeals Process.
+Appeals - Any student who believes he/she has been unreasonably denied an educational benefit due to his/her religious belief or practices may seek redress by implementing the Student Appeals Procedure as described in the Academic Appeals Process.

 The Student Conduct Code is designed to promote responsible behavior for all students consistent with the welfare of the UNF community.
 In order to function effectively and to provide a climate in which all members can fulfill their personal, social, and academic obligations, the University has established this Code for defining behavioral rights and responsibilities within this community.
 The responsibility for this Code shall be administered through the Division of Student Affairs.